Longboarding Places In The US

 Green Lake Park in Seattle, WA is much more suitable for boarders who are new to longboarding, and for those who prefer to ride down more gentle slopes.
 For just under 3 miles this asphalt covered path goes all the way around the lake.
-It runs, alongside a separate granite trail designed for walkers.
+It runs alongside a separate granite trail designed for walkers.

-Soos Creek Trail in King County WA follows a quiet scenic route running 4 miles or more through wild woodlands.
+Soos Creek Trail in King County, WA follows a quiet scenic route running 4 miles or more through wild woodlands.
 Do not be disappointed by the more gentle gradients encountered on the main part of this route, because toward the end of this trail there is a very fast downhill ride for longboarders.

 Point Defiance Park in Tacoma, WA is far more of a challenge for those who are experienced at longboarding.
 Here it is possible to reach speeds of between 20mph and 40mph on some of the steeper hills along a five mile trail.
-There is one section, which last for about a tenth of a mile, where longboarders have to take quite a steep uphill ride, but there are also plenty of flat areas and some side tracks that are worth exploring.
+There is one section, which lasts for about a tenth of a mile, where longboarders have to take quite a steep uphill ride, but there are also plenty of flat areas and some side tracks that are worth exploring.

 South Dakota: Length 12 Miles

 Spearfish Canyon is located at the northern edge of South Dakota’s Black Hills.
 This is a varied 12 mile trail with some good long slopes for downhill longboarding.
 The deep narrow gorge also has some narrow bends to add a little more excitement to the challenge of riding through Spearfish Canyon.

 The Indian Creek Trail is a 17 mile paved way running between Olanthe and Kansas City.
 Parts of the broad asphalt path on this partly urban lead through dense woodlands.
 Although much of it is flat, the Indian Creek Taril does provide some fast slopes for downhill longboarders.